Gethe/wow-ui-source/README.markdown

   * Blackwing Descent

+    * Atramedes

+      * Searing Flames now causes a 6-second cooldown on Modulation.

+      * Searing Flames no longer increases Sound on players.

+      * Players should no longer be able to avoid the first period damage tick of Searing Flame, and Searing Flame now ticks every 2 seconds.
+The damage of Searing Flame has been increased to compensate for it ticking less frequently.

     * Flash Bomb (Golem Sentry ability) now has a more clear warning visual.

     * Magmaw now triggers a raid emote when summoning Lava Parasites.